tylersuehr7/chips-input-layout/README.md

 Here's some of the core features of ChipsInputView:
 * You can set chips that can be filtered when the user types
 * You can allow the user to type custom chips in
+* You can specify if the chip shows details, is deletable, or has an avatar
 * Most views are highly customizable
 * Sticks to the Material Design Guide as much as possible